SEND Information Report 2021-22

 - The school and surrounding environment are accessible for both wheelchair and non-wheelchair users.

 - School trips are carefully planned to ensure that every pupil is catered for regardless of need.

 - Activities outside of the classroom are accessible to everyone.

 - Our school dinners are able to cater for any specialist diet.

 - There are a variety of afterschool clubs ensuring there is a club for everyone.

-- We run a Lunch Club and have a trained ELSA in school to help with a child’s social development.
+- We run a Lunch Club and have a trained ELSA in school to help with a child’s social and emotional development.

 - The curriculum will be adapted as necessary to ensure that a pupil will be able to access it.

 - The school's approach to teaching children with SEN will include differentiation and planning in consultation with the child and the parent.
 The school has an extensive range of additional learning resources for individual and small group learning.